jordyonetap/inst377-final/README.md

 ## How to Install Application and all Dependencies

-**Please make sure that Visual Studio is installed, as well as Node.js.**
+**Please make sure that Visual Studio Code is installed, as well as Node.js.**

 > To install all dependencies, you must run the following: